Safeguarding at Three Bridges Primary School

 Our designated member of staff for Child Protection and Safeguarding is:

-In her absence, Mr Matt Andrews, deputy headteacher can deal with any safeguarding or child protection concerns on 01293 524076.
+In her absence, Mr Gary Stockton, Mrs Katrina Smallman and Mrs Katy McCartney, deputy Designated Safeguarding Leads, can deal with any safeguarding or child protection concerns on 01293 524076.

 Working positively to protect young people from radicalisation.